Stoeoeoe/godot_data_editor/README.md

 * Copy the "addons" folder into your project folder
 * Open your project in the editor and navigate to the plugin (Scene -> Project Settings -> Plugins)
 * The plugin "godot_data_editor" should now appear, change the status from "Inactive" to "Active"
-* Add the _data_ singleton which allows you to access the data later on.
+* IMPORTANT: Add the _data_ singleton which allows you to access the data later on.
 To do so, go to the Project Settings -> AutoLoad, then enter "addons/godot_data_editor/data.gd" as path and "data" as Node Name.
 Save the singleton by clicking on "Add".
 ![singleton]

-I intend to upload the plugin to the AssetLib, once I feel it is stable enough.
+You can also download the addon in the Asset Lib, make sure to exclude the "demo" folder though :)

 # System Requirements
 The plugin was written for version *2.1.3* of the Godot Engine.
 Upcoming minor versions should be supported as well.